ddragana/base-drafts/draft-ietf-quic-transport.md

 The transport component of the handshake is responsible for exchanging and negotiating the following parameters for a QUIC connection.
-Not all parameters are negotiated, some parameters are sent in just one direction.
+Not all parameters are negotiated; some parameters are sent in just one direction.
 These parameters and options are encoded and handed off to the crypto handshake protocol to be transmitted to the peer.